kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/formal-verification/authorized-adoption/FORMAL_MODEL.md

 means the function completes successfully according to the bounded implementation.

-It does not mean that execution merely began.
+It does not mean execution merely began.

 ### P6 — Meaning of `MACHINE_CHECKED`

 Within this Step-12 model, `MACHINE_CHECKED` means machine-executed source-structure checks plus bounded execution evidence.

-It does **not** mean that the theorem was proved in Coq, Lean, Isabelle, TLA+, or another general proof-assistant or model-checking environment.
+It does **not** mean the theorem was proved in Coq, Lean, Isabelle, TLA+, or another general proof-assistant or model-checking environment.

 ---

-## 22. Principal formal results
+## 24. Principal formal results

 Detailed theorem accounting belongs in `THEOREM_REGISTRY.md`.

-The three principal results are included here because they define the behavior of the model itself.
+The principal results are included here because they define the behavior of the model.

 ### T12D-A — Authorized-application gating theorem